Blackfell/BlackfellShell/README.md

 git clone https://github.com/Blackfell/BlackfellShell
 ```

-Next, run the install script for your platform.
-The main reason you need to run the install scripts is to allow you to cross complile your droppers from Linux for Windows; this requires wine, which should 'just work' on Pen Testing Linux distributions like Kali Linux; the installer script will check!
+Next, for easy install, run the install script for your platform.
+The main reason you may want to run the install scripts is to allow you to cross complile your droppers; this requires wine or WSL on Windows 10.

 ## The No-Installer way

-Until the setup scripts are working (or if you just want to skip the scripts) you can run install as follows:
+If you just want to skip the scripts, you already have a Wine or WSL environment set up, you can run a simple install as follows:

 ```
 python -m pip install -r requirements.txt